BlueBrain/sonata-extension/source/sonata.rst

  - `morphology` name, without file ending.
 The current implementation of connectome building expects a file ending in ``.h5``.

+ - `exc_mini_frequency`, `inh_mini_frequency` stored as float:
+       Mini-frequencies are associated with incoming connections of a cell, and depend on the incoming connection's synapse type, and the receiving cell's layer.

 Furthermore, the following fields are required to be stored as an `enumeration`_: